Aliases for MIP Gene

 GeneCards Summary for MIP Gene

 MIP (Major Intrinsic Protein Of Lens Fiber) is a Protein Coding gene.
-Diseases associated with MIP include cataract 15, multiple types and endolymphatic hydrops.
+Diseases associated with MIP include cataract 15, multiple types and cataract, polymorphic and lamellar.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Regulation of Water Balance by Renal Aquaporins.
 GO annotations related to this gene include calmodulin binding and structural constituent of eye lens.
 An important paralog of this gene is AQP1.

 UniProtKB/Swiss-Prot for MIP Gene